WHICH SERVICE SHOULD YOU CHOOSE?

-The United States Postal Service offers three services which document that a letter has been placed in the mail at a certain place on a certain date; Certified Mail, a Certificate of Mailing, and a 65-digit Intelligent Mail Barcode (IMb)
+The United States Postal Service offers three services which document that articles have been placed in the mail at a certain place on a certain date; Certified Mail, a Certificate of Mailing, and a 65-digit Intelligent Mail Barcode (IMb).

 The USPS defines Certified Mail as: A Special Service that provides the sender with a mailing receipt and, upon request, electronic verification that an article was delivered or that a delivery attempt was made.
 A fee is charged for the service in addition to postage.
 Customers can retrieve the delivery status at usps.com; through a 1-800 telephone number; or by bulk electronic file transfer for mailers who provide an electronic manifest to USPS.
 No insurance coverage is provided with the service.
 USPS maintains a record of delivery (which includes the recipient's signature) for a specified period of time.